machinateur/website/templates/markdown/blog/using-symfony-front-controller-to-switch-between-applications.md

 The particular limitation was related to the domain of the URL.
  And for websites the domain name being used is a pretty big deal, right?
-And nobody wants users to scroll around the testing data set.
+And nobody wants users to scroll around their testing data set.

 Usually a production websites above particular sizes run nearly identical instances of some sort, which serve testing and development purposes.
 Those systems are usually inaccessible to the public, but for developers, designers, testers.

-Now, it's really hard to have both, your production and testing environment, running on the same domain.
+Now, it's really hard to have both, your _production and testing environment_, running on the same domain.
  Set aside the usability implications, it's not straightforward to separate them in a bearable way.

 And while adding a wrapper for doctrine's connection class to switch based on request value,